adobe/target-sdk-testing/README.md

 1. run `npm install`
 1. run `npm run build`.

-These commands generate new and/or updated artifacts in the `test-artifacts` folder.
+These commands generate new and/or updated artifacts in the `schema/artifacts` folder.
 The generated files need to be committed once generated so they can be used by each Adobe Target SDK.

+## Contributing

+Please read the [Contributing Guide](CONTRIBUTING.md) as well as [Code of Conduct](CODE_OF_CONDUCT.md) for more information.

+## Licensing

+This project is licensed under the Apache V2 License.
+See [LICENSE](LICENSE) for more information.